 Why are accurate measurements needed?

-The information collected from these devices is used not only to helps assess the general physical health of a person but also gives insights into possible diseases and indicates progress toward recovery after diagnosis.
-These devices are often regulated by medical devices.
-It is essential that the measurements taken are accurate.
-Some are relatively simple numbers while others are a more complex measurement like counts or ratios.
+The information collected from these devices is used not only to assess the general physical health of a person but also to give insights into possible diseases and indicate progress toward recovery after diagnosis.
+Medical devices often regulate these devices.
+The measurements taken must be accurate.
+Some are relatively simple numbers, while others are more complex measurements like counts or ratios.
 For some values, the “normal” ranges vary based on the patient’s age, weight, gender, and overall health.

 Standardized measurement techniques

 Recent advances in sensor technology, microelectronics, telecommunication, and data analysis techniques have enabled the development and deployment of these wearable systems for patients’ remote monitoring.
-Healthcare professionals often use the data from these devices to make medical diagnoses or to track the health of patients as they go about their daily activities.
+Healthcare professionals often use the data from these devices to make medical diagnoses or track patients’ health as they go about their daily activities.
 It is critical that in capturing this physiological data, these new devices conform to standardized measurement techniques and parameters.